-The present sheet is closely related to a series of around thirty drawings of prophets and other Biblical figures by Stradanus, all of similar dimensions and technique, some of which were engraved by Cornelis Galle.
+The present sheet is closely related to a series of around thirty drawings of prophets and other Biblical figures by Stradanus, all oval in format and of similar dimensions and technique, some of which were engraved by Cornelis Galle.
 The prints after Stradanus's drawings appeared in two different printed publications.
-In 1613, several years after the death of Stradanus, nineteen of the drawings, as well as a title page, were published as 'Icones Prophetarum Veteris Testamenti' by Theodoor Galle in Antwerp.
-A further seven prints were added to the series when it was republished, sometime after 1636, by Theodoor's son Johannes Galle, with the title 'Icones Prophetarum Veteris Testamenti à loanne Stradano delineatae, à loanne Gallaeo excusae, à Corn.
+In 1613, several years after the death of Stradanus, nineteen of the drawings, as well as a title page, were published as lcones Prophetarum Veteris Testamenti by Theodoor Galle in Antwerp.
+A further seven prints were added to the series when it was republished, sometime after 1636, by Theodoor's son Johannes Galle, with the title lcones Prophetarum Veteris Testamenti à loanne Stradano delineatae, à loanne Gallaeo excusae, à Corn.
 Gallaeo sculptae.
-Antverpiae'.
+Antverpiae.
 Like a handful of examples from this distinctive group of drawings, however, the present sheet does not seem to have been engraved for either of the known editions of the Icones Prophetarum Veteris Testamenti, and may have been intended for another series of prints of saints or figures from the New Testament that was never published.

-Other drawings by Stradanus from this group are today in the collections of the Art Institute of Chicago, the National Gallery of Scotland in Edinburgh, the Walker Art Gallery in Liverpool, the Courtauld Institute Gallery in London, the Morgan Library and Museum in New York, the Fondation Custodia (Frits Lugt Collection) in Paris and the National Gallery of Art in Washington, DC., as well as in several private collections.
-A few of these drawings, including the present sheet, bears dates in the 1590's, and the group as a whole may be dated to the last ten or fifteen years of the artist's life.
+As Sarah Van Ooteghem has noted of this series of drawings, 'The diverse media used in these drawings heightens the liveliness of the figures.
+Pen and brown ink accentuates the contours...probably for the benefit of the printmaker.'
+Other drawings by Stradanus from this group are today in the collections of the Art Institute of Chicago, the National Gallery of Scotland in Edinburgh, the Walker Art Gallery in Liverpool, the Courtauld Institute Gallery in London, the Pierpont Morgan Library in New York, the National Gallery of Canada in Ottawa, the Fondation Custodia (Frits Lugt Collection) in Paris and the National Gallery of Art in Washington, DC., as well as in several private collections.
+A handful of these drawings, including the present sheet, bears dates in the 1590s, and the group as a whole may be dated to the last ten or fifteen years of the artist's life.